Python datetime:

 output will be something like:

 are format codes.
-The strftime()
+The strftime() method takes one

 or more format codes and returns a formatted string based on it.